ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 ### TASK 2:   CREATION OF DASHBOARD

-Here are Dashboards created Using the Cleaned Dataset and Pivot Outputs:
+This is a Dashboard created Using the Cleaned Dataset and Pivot Outputs:

 <img width="388" alt="AMAZON DASHBOARD 2" src="https://github.com/user-attachments/assets/7d7b77e7-f3e2-497f-8369-90f8d1a439d7" />